andrewg4/SMPlayer/README.md

 # SMPlayer
-Simple Media Player - тестовое задание на вакансию Android Developer в компанию MobiDev
+SMPlayer - Simple Media Player for Android with playlists, search and sorting